Lecture series "Digital Sustainability Transformation of, by and for the TUM"

 Our Experts

 Tobias Michl is a Sustainability Officer and Head of the Sustainability Office at TU Munich.
-In this function, he is responsible for the coordination, initiation and networking of sustainability activities at TUM.
+In this role, he is responsible for coordinating, initiating, and networking sustainability activities at TUM.

 Yasmin Djabarian is a programme manager at the Stifterverband and the Hochschulforum Digitalisierung.
-Her work focuses on aspects of digitally supported teaching, student participation and innovation processes at universities.
-She is in the coordinator team of the network for university teaching and contact person for the student Zukunfts-AG DigitalChangeMaker.
+Her work focuses on aspects of digitally supported teaching, student participation, and innovation processes at universities.
+She is a member of the coordinator team for university teaching and the contact person for the student Zukunfts-AG DigitalChangeMaker.

 Stefan Ramesohl is co-head of the Digital Transformation and Circular Economy research unit at the Wuppertal Institute.
-Together with Kerstin Fritzsche, he also heads the CO:DINA, an inter- and transdisciplinary network that aims to put digital transformation at the service of socio-ecological change.
-His research focuses on including questions about the opportunities and challenges of digitalization for socio-ecological and industrial transformation processes as well as the design and governance of sustainable digitalization through innovation management.
+Together with Kerstin Fritzsche, he also heads CO:DINA, an interdisciplinary network that aims to put digital transformation at the service of socio-ecological change.
+His research focuses on exploring the opportunities and challenges of digitalization for socio-ecological and industrial transformation processes, as well as the design and governance of sustainable digitalization through innovation management.

 Roundtable discussion